inURwhey/transparent-talent-monorepo/Documentation/START_PROMPT_ENGINEERING.md

-# Session Start
+# Session Start: Technical Development & Code Generation

 ## Objective
 Begin work on the next highest-priority feature from the product backlog, guided by the mission-critical context below.
 This session will involve code generation, debugging, and deployment across the full stack as needed.
+This prompt is intended for use with the **AI Studio Code Generation Model (Gemini Pro)**.

 ## Mission-Critical Context (The "Why")
 *   **Founder is Bootstrapped:** The project is self-funded.